TuGraz-ITI/JamLab-NG/README.md

 This tool has been used to set-up the EWSN 2019 dependability competition.
 * [EWSN 2019 Dependability Competition (Beijing, China)](http://ewsn2019.thss.tsinghua.edu.cn/competition-scenario.html)

-A scientific paper about D-Cube was published at the 16th International Conference on Embedded Wireless Systems and Networks (EWSN), and will available [here](http://www.carloalbertoboano.com/documents/schuss19jamlab-ng.pdf).
+A scientific paper about D-Cube was published at the 16th International Conference on Embedded Wireless Systems and Networks (EWSN), and is available [here](http://www.carloalbertoboano.com/documents/schuss19jamlab-ng.pdf).

 ## Details

-Currently this repositiory contains the parts required to build configure and can be used with [Scapy](https://scapy.net/) as is.
-Jelly, our wrapper for parsing the CSV files will be added soon.
+Currently this repositiory contains the parts required to build confiture and can be used with [Scapy](https://scapy.net/) as is.
+Jelly, our wrapper for parsing the CSV files for use with Scapy will be added soon.

 ## Instructions

-JamLab-NG relies on [nexmon](https://github.com/seemoo-lab/nexmon) to work on the Raspberry Pi 3 Model B. To get started follow the [guide](https://github.com/seemoo-lab/nexmon#build-patches-for-bcm43430a1-on-the-rpi3zero-w-or-bcm434355c0-on-the-rpi3-using-raspbian-recommended).
+JamLab-NG's confiture relies on [nexmon](https://github.com/seemoo-lab/nexmon) to work on the Raspberry Pi.
+To get started follow the [guide](https://github.com/seemoo-lab/nexmon#build-patches-for-bcm43430a1-on-the-rpi3zero-w-or-bcm434355c0-on-the-rpi3-using-raspbian-recommended).

 ### Kernel Module with Confiture Scheduler

-Clone this repository into ```patches/bcm43430a1/7_45_41_46/``` (as jamlabng next to the existing nexmon folder)
+Clone this repository into ```patches/bcm43430a1/7_45_41_46/``` (next to the existing nexmon folder)
-Run ```make install-firmware``` and you now have a working version of JamlabNG installed on the RPI3.
+After running ```make install-firmware``` from this repository, you should have a working version of JamlabNG installed on the RPI3 (you can use ```dmesg``` to check).

 ### Confiture App